Digital Privacy Under Attack: Challenges and Enablers: Attacks on Anonymous Data

+This phenomenon arises from the high dimensionality and sparsity of real-world datasets: as the number of attributes grows, the probability of an individual having a unique or rare combination increases significantly.
+Consequently, simply removing PII does not guarantee anonymity, since adversaries with auxiliary information (e.g., public voter rolls, social media data, leaked datasets) can link QIDs across databases to uncover identities.

+Thus, while de-identification via PII removal is a foundational step, it is inadequate against modern re-identification risks.
+Recognizing the role of QIDs is central to understanding privacy vulnerabilities and motivates advanced protection techniques such as k-anonymity, l-diversity, t-closeness, differential privacy, and federated learning.

-We consider a simple example, in which the information on patients of a hospital is shown in~\Cref{tab:adataa}. \Cref{tab:adatab} was published by a curator, after deleting PIIs, in the hospital.
-When the \textit{explicit identifiers} (i.e. name) are removed, \textit{Alice} and \textit{Cathy} can not be distinguished.
-However, if we know one of our neighbors, a 27-year-old man, has also visited the hospital, it can be concluded that he could be the one diagnosed with \texttt{AIDS}.
-Here, (\textit{\texttt{Age}, \texttt{Sex}}) serves as QIDs.
+Let us consider a simple example, where the information about the patients of a hospital is shown in~\Cref{tab:adataa}. \Cref{tab:adatab} has been published by a curator, after deleting PIIs, in the hospital.
+If the \textit{explicit identifiers} (i.e. name) are removed, \textit{Alice} and \textit{Cathy} cannot be distinguished.
+However, if we know one of our neighbors, a 27-year-old man, has also visited the hospital, we can conclude that he could be the one diagnosed with \texttt{AIDS}.
+Here, (\textit{\texttt{Age}, \texttt{Sex}}) serve as QIDs.
+The example above focuses on tabular data, but in reality, anonymous data spans a wide range of formats, each presenting distinct challenges.
+For instance, textual data, even after the removal of explicit identifiers, can inadvertently reveal identities through contextual information or distinctive writing styles that act as QIDs~\cite{manzanares2024evaluating}.
+Similarly, visual data such as images or videos, despite the application of techniques like metadata stripping or face blurring, may still expose identities through subtle visual QIDs, such as unique objects, backgrounds, or physical characteristics~\cite{he2024diff}.
+These examples illustrate the intricate complexities of maintaining privacy across diverse data types while ensuring the utility of the anonymized datasets.

-In general, any information attained by the adversary that can distinguish one individual from another as accurately as possible can be exploited to achieve the re-identification of anonymous data~\cite{narayanan2010myths}.
-It's well-known that QIDs include not only the common attributes of databases but also the target's unique auxiliary information gained by the adversary.
-Examples include large-scale re-identification exploiting movie viewing histories~\cite{narayanan2007how} and the unique structure of social networks to re-identify targeted users~\cite{narayanan2009deanonymizing}.